 o healthcare services offered by government, clinics and private hospitals;

-o educational services offered by government, private schools and certain acknowledged educational organizations;
+o educational services offered by the government, private schools and certain acknowledged educational organizations;

 • Certain professional services, such as medical, auditing, legal in court services and others;

-• Turnover from business, trade, agriculture, industry, transport or another activity not mentioned above.
+• Turnover from business, trade, agriculture, industry, transport or other activity not mentioned above.
 Our company registration professionals in Thailand can provide more details on what these activities are.

 • Cultural services such as library services, zoos or amateur sports;